-Scottish Forestry are a competent authority under the Habitats Regulations.
-As such we must consider whether any proposed forestry plan or project will have a likely significant effect on a European site, before deciding to give any consent, permission or other authorisation.
-A process known as Habitats Regulations Appraisal (HRA).
+Under the Habitats Regulations, we must consider whether any proposed forestry plan or project will have a significant effect on a European site before we give authorisation.
+This process is known as a Habitats Regulations Appraisal (HRA).

 What is the purpose of HRA?

-- contributes to the maintenance of the Natura 2000 network;
+- contributes to the maintenance of Natura 2000

-- considers the consequence of actions for features of European sites; and
+- considers the consequence of actions for features of European sites

-- maintains habitats and species at Favourable Conservation Status.
+- maintains habitats and species of Favourable Conservation Status (FCS)

 When does HRA apply?